schriftgestalt/glyphs-packages/README.md

 - **minSystemVersion:** minimum macOS version, use dumb quotes for the value, e.g. `"10.11"`.
 Useful if you use a (Py)ObjC method that has been introduced or deprecated in a certain macOS version.
 - **maxSystemVersion:** maximum macOS version, use dumb quotes for the value, e.g. `"10.12"`.
 Useful if you use a (Py)ObjC method that has been introduced or deprecated in a certain macOS version.
 - **branch:** name of the branch in which Plugin Manager is supposed to look for the plug-in file.
 Default is `master`.
+- **localPath:** the relative path with which the repository will be saved in the *Repositories*  subfolder.
+Useful for alphabetically grouping repos for better management.
+We recommend to prefix Script repositories with `Scripts` so they sort together.

 #### Conventions